 HSV-TMP only works with mould technicians who can build durable and large-scale moulds and who use high-quality materials.
 Would you like more information or to request a quotation?
 Then use the button below: the design team is ready to help you.

-Injection moulding involves melting plastic granules and injecting them into a production mould under high pressure.
+Plastic injection moulding involves melting plastic granules and injecting them into a production mould under high pressure.
 The molten plastic takes on the shape of the mould.
 After the plastic cools, the product or shaped component can be removed from the mould.

 Your product concepts turned to products.
 Following steps are involved: Concept development, feasibility study, quotation stage and engineering This approach allows you to improve the quality of your products – and can also help you achieve considerable savings.